Okta Classic Engine release notes (Preview)

 This release fixed the following issues:

-- An unknown publisher warning appeared after double-clicking the Okta Device Registration MSI file.
+• An unknown publisher warning appeared when the Okta Device Registration MSI file was double-clicked.

 Affected customers should uninstall the registration task and install 1.4.1 or later.
 See Enforce Okta Device Trust for managed Windows computers and Okta Device Trust for Windows Desktop Registration Task Version History.